allenjedb/allenjedb.github.io/_posts/2022-07-27-NoName-Writeup.md

 ?>
 ```

-Looks like there are blacklisted characters and commands, that's why we can't `ls` and `cat /etc/passwd`.
+Looks like there are blacklisted characters and binaries, that's why we can't `ls` and `cat /etc/passwd`.
 From here I thought we can try try echoing a `base64` encoded command then pipe it to `base64 -d` then to `bash`.
 Something like the following:
 ```bash
 echo 'Y2F0IC9ldGMvcGFzc3dk' | base64 -d | bash`
 ```